EpiLink/EpiLink/docs/MaintainerGuide.md

 - Bans can have an expiration date, after which they will no longer count towards a user being "banned" (i.e. they will no longer be considered active bans)
 - Bans can also be manually revoked before their expiration date.
 A revoked ban no longer counts towards a user being "banned" (i.e. they will no longer be considered active bans)

 !> EpiLink does not automatically refresh the roles of a banned user whose ban has expired.
-They will have to have their roles refreshed in another way, e.g. by leaving and re-joining the server, changing whether their ID is kept in the system or not, etc.
+They will have to have their roles refreshed in another way, e.g. by leaving and re-joining the server, changing whether their ID is kept in the system or not, etc. You can also [update their roles using a Discord command](DiscordCommands.md#update).

 ### ID Access